 Dissolution Actions

-Dissolution of Corporation That Has Not Commenced Business
+Dissolution of a Corporation That Has Not Commenced Business

-If a corporation has not issued shares or has not commenced business, O.C.G.A. § 14-2-1401 governs the dissolution process.
-Pursuant to that statute, dissolution may be accomplished by filing Articles of Dissolution with the Georgia Secretary of State.
-A majority of the shareholders (if shares have been issued) or initial directors must approve the dissolution.
+If a Georgia corporation has not issued shares or has not commenced business, dissolution may be accomplished by filing Articles of Dissolution with the Georgia Secretary of State.
+A majority of the shareholders (if shares have been issued) or the initial directors must approve the dissolution.
 The “winding up” process will also need to involve paying any outstanding debts of the corporation and distributing corporate assets after the corporation is dissolved.

 Dissolution of Active Corporation